Sanshin Zen Community

 During retreat and sesshin

-• If sleeping in the zendo, put out bedding and get ready for sleep in a timely way so that lights can go out and every one can get as much rest as possible.
+• If sleeping in the zendo, put out bedding and get ready for sleep in a timely way so that lights can go out and everyone can get as much rest as possible.

 • Due to noise, do not shower before the first period of zazen or after lights-out.
+Showers can happen after breakfast or dinner before the next zazen period, or during the 'zuiza' period after lunch.

 • Clean up after yourself at the end of the retreat/sesshin: return borrowed items to their places, retrieve all toiletries from the bathroom, remove grounds from the coffee maker and wash it, collect and dispose of trash, and pack out all of your own belongings.